 One of the most frequent disagreements between housemates is how the dishwasher should be loaded.
-Everyone thinks that their way is the best way, or that it really doesn't make any difference how you do it.
-Little do they realize, there is a clear-cut way to load any dishwasher to make sure all your plates, utensils, glasses, and everything in between come out sparklingly clean.
+Everyone thinks that their way is the best way, or that it doesn't make any difference how you do it.
+Little do they realize, there is a clear-cut way to load any dishwasher to make sure all the plates, utensils, glasses, and everything in between come out sparklingly clean.

 6 Rules for Loading Every Dishwasher